TDI noises transfer functions for LISA: Results

 Clock noise is also reduced by \ac{TDI}.
 While its initial level is lower than that of laser noise, it is still a few orders of magnitude higher than the required noise level.
 In order to suppress clock noise, the laser beams carry sideband modulation with a clock-derived signal, creating so-called clock-sidebands.
 Interferometric measurements of these sidebands are then used in the \ac{TDI} algorithm to reduce clock noise~\cite{Hartwig:2020tdu}.

-\ac{S/C} jitter noises $\va{\Delta}_{ij}$ are in theory perfectly cancelled by \ac{TDI} when forming the $\xi_{ij}$ (see~\eqref{eq:tdi_xi12} and~\eqref{eq:tdi_xi13}).
+\ac{S/C} jitter noises $\va{\Delta}_{ij}$ are in theory perfectly canceled by \ac{TDI} when forming the $\xi_{ij}$ (see~\eqref{eq:tdi_xi12} and~\eqref{eq:tdi_xi13}).
 In reality, this cancellation will not be perfect and some residual noise is expected.

 Finally, since the application of \ac{TDI} is a numerical procedure, some numerical limitations are expected.